 "My family tell me I am impatient.
 I acknowledge this is a weakness of mine at home and sometimes in the workplace - I like things to be done promptly and in the way I regard as best.
 When that doesn't happen I get frustrated.

 I am making a conscious attempt to see it from the other person's point of view, recognize that people approach things differently and not impose my own methods and expectations on others.
 I find if I provide constructive help rather than getting impatient it improves the situation."

 This answer provides honest feedback while positively highlighting that you are a results-driven person.

-Go here to view a comprehensive list of strengths that can be used to successfully answer the question "What are your Strengths?"
+Go here to view a comprehensive list of strengths that can be used to successfully answer this interview question.

 Find out how to determine your own strengths using this personal strengths finder

 For free interview answers to the interview question What are Your Strengths and Weaknesses?

 Be aware of your interview body language when answering questions about your weaknesses.

 Understand the competencies required for the job you are interviewing for by going through the sample job description